orchidsoftware/orchid.software/docs/en/docs/legend.md

 ]),
 ```

-If such processing is needed often, then a more appropriate solution would be to create a `Blade component` ([More details](https://laravel.com/docs/blade#components)) and specify it:
+If you need to perform similar processing for multiple data points, a more appropriate solution would be to create a Blade component and specify it using the `component` method:

 ```php
 Layout::legend('user', [